Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

 A limited data sampling resolution may lead to tied event times or locations, which are in conflict with a continuous spatio-temporal point process model.
 For instance, a temporal residual analysis would suggest model deficiencies \citep[Figure 4]{meyer.etal2011}, and a power-law kernel for spatial interaction may diverge if there are events with zero distance to potential source events \citep{meyer.held2013}.
 The function \code{untie} breaks ties by random shifts.
-This has already been applied to the event \emph{times} in \code{imdepi} by subtracting a U(0,1)-distributed random number from the original dates.
-To break tied locations, we shift all locations by a random vector with length up to half the observed minimum spatial separation. \begin{Schunk} \begin{Sinput} R> eventDists <- dist(coordinates(imdepi$events)) R> (minsep <- min(eventDists[eventDists > 0])) \end{Sinput} \begin{Soutput} [1] 1.17 \end{Soutput} \begin{Sinput} R> set.seed(321) R> imdepi_untied <- untie(imdepi, amount = list(s = minsep/2)) \end{Sinput} \end{Schunk} Such random tie-breaking requires sensitivity analyses as discussed by \citet{meyer.held2013}.
+This has already been applied to the event \emph{times} in the provided \code{imdepi} data by subtracting a U(0,1)-distributed random number from the original dates.
+The event \emph{coordinates} in the IMD data are subject to interval censoring at the level of Germany's postcode regions.
+A possible replacement for the given centroids would thus be a random location within the corresponding postcode area.
+Lacking a suitable shapefile, \citet{meyer.held2013} shifted all locations by a random vector with length up to half the observed minimum spatial separation: \begin{Schunk} \begin{Sinput} R> eventDists <- dist(coordinates(imdepi$events)) R> (minsep <- min(eventDists[eventDists > 0])) \end{Sinput} \begin{Soutput} [1] 1.17 \end{Soutput} \begin{Sinput} R> set.seed(321) R> imdepi_untied <- untie(imdepi, amount = list(s = minsep / 2)) \end{Sinput} \end{Schunk} Note that random tie-breaking requires sensitivity analyses as discussed by \citet{meyer.held2013}, but skipped here for the sake of brevity.

 The \code{update}-method is useful to change the values of the maximum interaction ranges \code{eps.t} and \code{eps.s}, since it takes care of the necessary updates of the hidden auxiliary variables in an \class{epidataCS} object.
 For an unbounded interaction radius: \begin{Schunk} \begin{Sinput} R> imdepi_untied_infeps <- update(imdepi_untied, eps.s = Inf) \end{Sinput} \end{Schunk}